jon-engelbert/flask-oauth-restaurant/README.md

 Type **ls** to ensure that you are inside the directory that contains project.py, database_setup.py, and two directories named 'templates' and 'static'

-Now type **python database_setup.py** to initialize the database.
+Note: **python database_setup.py** is no longer necessary to initialize the database.
+The database will be initialized at run time.

-Type **python lotsofmenus.py** to populate the database with restaurants and menu items.
-(Optional)
+Type **python lotsofmenus.py** to pre-populate the database with restaurants and menu items.
+(Optional)  You may need to run this command twice, the first time it may fail.

-Type **python project.py** to run the Flask web server.
+Type **python run.py** to run the Flask web server.
 In your browser visit **http://localhost:5000** to view the restaurant menu app.
 You should be able to view, add, edit, and delete menu items and restaurants.